socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 ----

-When a LDAP object's name or surname, that is display name attribute, by default "displayname", is left empty, Nextcloud will treat it as an empty object, therefore no results from this user or AD-Object will be shown to avoid gathering of technical accounts.
+When a LDAP object's name or surname, that is display name attribute, by default "displayname", is left empty, cyfrSpaces will treat it as an empty object, therefore no results from this user or AD-Object will be shown to avoid gathering of technical accounts.